 I have been making artist’s books for many years and regularly take part in the Small Publishers Fair in Conway Hall.
-The next one will be on 4/5 November 2016.

 One of my first artist’s books was The Alphabat.
 I was making an animation featuring a bat puppet and I thought it would be great to have a title sequence with bats flying around and making up the letters of the title.
 (The film can be seen here: VLADIMIR AND DRAGOPOV on Vimeo) — I never made the title sequence, but made this book instead.